vaulty-co/docs/docs/reference/actions.md

 curl http://127.0.0.1:8080/post -d "number: 4242424242424242"
 ```

-The result of transformation is:
+The result of the transformation is:

 ```
 number: 4xxxxxxxxxxx4242